Anne of Ingleside

 Anne of Ingleside is a children's novel by Canadian author Lucy Maud Montgomery.
 It was first published in July 1939 by McClelland and Stewart (Toronto) and the Frederick A. Stokes Company (New York).
 It is the tenth of eleven books that feature the character of Anne Shirley, and Montgomery's final published novel.

 Chronologically, Anne of Ingleside precedes Rainbow Valley, which was published years earlier.
-In addition, a short story collection The Blythes Are Quoted, written in 1941/42 yet not published until 2009, concludes the Anne stories.
+In addition, a short story collection The Blythes Are Quoted, written in 1941-42 but published in 2009, concludes the Anne stories.

 The book's United States copyright was renewed in 1967.